Important Settlement Update:

 Plaintiff alleged, among other things, that when a borrower was required to have hazard property insurance pursuant to a residential mortgage or home equity loan or line of credit, and the borrower failed to provide evidence of acceptable coverage, Defendants would place hazard insurance in a manner whereby JPMorgan Chase Bank, N.A. and Chase Insurance Agency, Inc. (collectively, “Chase”) allegedly received unauthorized benefits from the Defendants issuing the hazard lender-placed insurance (“LPI”) policies.
 Plaintiff also alleges that the way in which LPI policies were obtained and placed caused the rates and the amount of coverage to be excessive.
 Defendants deny any wrongdoing and assert that their actions are fully authorized under the mortgage instruments and by law.
 There has been no court decision on the merits and no finding that Defendants committed any wrongdoing.

 The Settlement is now effective.
-Per the terms of the Settlement, refunds or credits for eligible claimants who filed timely and valid Claim Form(s) by February 10, 2015 will issue by June 8, 2015.
+Per the terms of the Settlement, refunds for eligible claimants who filed timely and valid Claim Form(s) by February 10, 2015 were mailed on June 8, 2015.

 Who Is Included in the Settlement Class?